 Are opioids good for labour pain relief?

-About one in four women use opioids during labour for pain relief (Lowth, 2017).
+About one in four women use opioids during labour for pain relief (Lowth, no date).
 But while they’re commonly used, opioids are less effective than Entonox, and their long-term effects are unknown (Sprawson, 2017; OAA, 2019).
 The advantage of opioids is that they’re well known, easily available for midwives and inexpensive (Sprawson, 2017).

 NICE guidelines describe intramuscular opioids as providing limited pain relief during labour (NICE, 2007).
-They also say that intramuscular opioids may have significant side effects in the pregnant person (drowsiness, nausea and vomiting) and the baby (short-term respiratory depression and drowsiness which may last several days) (NICE, 2007).
+They also say that intramuscular opioids may have significant side effects in the pregnant women (drowsiness, nausea and vomiting) and the baby (short-term respiratory depression and drowsiness which may last several days) (NICE, 2007).

 Are opioids suitable for everyone?

 Some women already know that they react poorly to opioids and so would avoid them.

 Pethidine can induce involuntary muscle spasms, and so may not given to those women who have high blood pressure caused by their pregnancy (Fortescue&Wee, 2005).

 What are women’s experiences of pethidine or diamorphine?

 About half of the women taking part in one study said they were happy with the pain relief obtained from pethidine (when used alongside other pain relief such as gas and air).
 But while some say it was "brilliant" and they "didn't feel a thing," about half reported that they could "feel everything" and it had made "no difference" to the intensity of their contractions (Moran, 2019).
-Women likened the effects to heavy alcohol consumption (Moran, 2019) and some said it made them feel extremely sleepy.
+Some women likened the effects to heavy alcohol consumption (Moran, 2019) and some said it made them feel extremely sleepy.

 What are the side effects of opioids like pethidine?

 Side effects might include feeling woozy, sick or forgetful (NHS, 2017).
 You might need oxygen if your breathing is affected (OAA, 2019).
-Opioids can also make you too drowsy to push effectively (Lowth, 2017).
+Opioids can also make you too drowsy to push effectively (Lowth, no date).

-Are there any side affects for the baby?
+Are there any side effects for the baby?